SystemFw/dynosaur/website/docs/schema.md

 ### Additional structure

-The monadic nature of the `field` builder allows to give additional structure to the serialised record without affecting the code representation.
+The applicative nature of the `field` builder allows to give additional structure to the serialised record without affecting the code representation.
 For example, given our `Foo`: